 French I is the first course in the 4-year foreign language sequence.
-This class covers Units 1-6 in D'Accord Level 1 and introduces students to the four basic skills of reading, writing, listening and speaking.
-The course also fosters a knowledge of and appreciation for the cultures of France and French-speaking countries.
+It is a continuation of French 8 and covers Chapters 2-5 in Français 101.
+Students will practice the four basic skills of reading, writing, listening and speaking and will gain foundational knowledge critical to future success with the French